tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/操作指南/负载均衡监听器/负载均衡监听器概述_intl_en.md

 4. Real server.
 Bind a real server by selecting its IP and port.
 A service port, or backend port, is used by the real server to receive requests.

 ## Supported Protocol Types
 A CLB listener can listen to layer-4 and layer-7 requests on a CLB instance and route them to real servers for processing.
 The main difference between layer-4 CLB and layer-7 CLB is whether layer-4 or layer-7 protocol is used to forward traffic for load balancing of user requests.
+For example, layer-4 load balancing is performed for requests over TCP, UDP, and other layer-4 protocols, while layer-7 load balancing is performed for requests over HTTP, HTTPS, and other layer-7 protocols.
 - Layer-4 protocols: transport layer protocols that receive requests and forward traffic to the real server mainly via VIP and port.
 - Layer-7 protocols: application layer protocols that distribute traffic based on application layer information such as URL and HTTP header.